bookcareers.com Clinic at the London Book Fair 2020

 How much does it cost?

 There is an entrance fee to the London Book Fair.
 Follow this link to purchase your ticket.
-There is no charge for the bookcareers.com Clinic, which is supported by The Publishers Association but you will need to register.
+There is no charge for the bookcareers.com Careers Clinic, which is supported by The Publishers Association but you will need to register.
 We are both organisations who are committed to careers within the industry.
-We had a limited number of free London Book Fair tickets for those who are not able to access one from elsewhere but these have all been used up.
+We have a limited number of free London Book Fair tickets for those who are not able to access one from elsewhere.
+To apply, email us about your situation at bookcareers dot com.

 Who will be advising?

-At time of writing we have 7 Human Resources departments drawn from across the industry and 3 Recruitment Consultants.
-Recruitment Consultants include Atwood Tate, Inspired Selection, and Redwood Recruitment.
+At time of writing we have 8 Human Resources departments drawn from across the industry and 3 Recruitment Consultants.
+Recruitment Consultants include: Atwood Tate, Inspired Selection, and Redwood Recruitment.
 Please note we cannot guarantee that any particular adviser or consultant will be free to see you.
 Suzanne Collier of bookcareers.com will also be around to give qualified careers guidance.

 Will I be offered a job at the London Book Fair?